On the Order of the Central Moments of the Length of the Longest Common Subsequences in Random Words: Proof of Theorem

 \subsection{High probability events}

-Recall from Definition~\ref{D:alignment} that to $v\in \mathbb{Z}^k$ is associated an alignment which has $|v|$ cells $C_v(1), \dots, C_v(|v|)$, and that a cell is called a nonzero-cell if it contains a different number of letters $\alpha_1$ on the $X$ strand and on the $Y$ strand.
-Let $W$ be the subset of $P$, consisting of the alignments for which the proportion of the nonzero-cells is at least $\theta$, {\it i.e.},
+Recall, from Definition~\ref{D:alignment}, that any $v\in \mathbb{Z}^k, k\ge 1$ is associated with an alignment having $k=|v|$ cells $C_v(1), \dots, C_v(|v|)$, and that a cell is called a nonzero-cell if it contains a different number of letters $\alpha_1$ on the $X$-strand and on the $Y$-strand.
+For any $\theta > 0$, let $W^\theta$ be the subset of $P$, consisting of the alignments having a proportion of nonzero-cells at least equal to $\theta$, {\it i.e.},

-and let $W^c:=P \backslash W$.
+and let $(W^\theta)^c:=P \backslash W^\theta$.

-To finish the proof of the theorem, let us define some further relevant events.
+To complete the proof of the theorem, some further relevant events need to be defined.